 What makes your firm stand out from the rest?

 One point that I think sets Mayer Brown apart is the amount of time and attention we spend on our existing client base.
 All law firms will work hard to attract new clients, as they should do, but Mayer Brown is also keenly focused on ensuring our existing clients are happy.
-This means that we get a lot of repeat work from the same clients, with whom you develop a good working relationship over a number of years.
+This means we're able to develop relationships and work with the same clients for years and sometime decades.